databricks/scala-style-guide/README.md

 When computing a *duration* or checking for a *timeout*, avoid using `System.currentTimeInMillis()`.
 Use `System.nanoTime()` instead, even if you are not interested in sub-millisecond precision.

 `System.currentTimeInMillis()` returns current wallclock time and will follow changes to the system clock.
 Thus, negative wallclock adjustments can cause timeouts to "hang" for a long time (until wallclock time has caught up to its previous value again).
-This can happen when ntpd does a "step" after the network has been disconncted for some time.
+This can happen when ntpd does a "step" after the network has been disconnected for some time.
 The most canonoical example is during system bootup when DHCP takes longer than usual.
 This can lead to failures that are really hard to understand/reproduce. `System.nanoTime()` it is guaranteed to be monotonically increasing irrespective of wallclock changes.

 Caveats:
 - Never serialize an absolute `nanoTime()` value or pass it to another system.
 The absolute value is meaningless, system-specific and reset when the system reboots.
-- The absolute `nanoTime()` value is not guranteed to be positive (but `t2 - t1` is guaranteed to yield the right result)
+- The absolute `nanoTime()` value is not guaranteed to be positive (but `t2 - t1` is guaranteed to yield the right result)
 - `nanoTime()` rolls over every 292 years.
 So if your Spark job is going to take a really long time, you may need something else :)